 If I waive the Premier Plan in the Fall, can I change my mind and enroll in the Plan during the Spring Open Enrollment Period?

 No, each student has only one Open Enrollment opportunity per Plan Year.
 However, you may change your mind during your applicable Open Enrollment Period.
+And, you may enroll under the Late Enrollment provisions under specific termination of other coverage circumstances.

 Yes, as long as you enroll within 31 days of being "involuntarily dropped" and provide official written proof that you were involuntarily dropped from your other insurance due to age or job status.
-Please contact the GU Student Health Insurance Office for access to the online late enrollment form.
-The premium will be prorated for late enrollments.
+Please contact the GU Student Health Insurance Office for access to the online Late Enrollment form.
+The premium will be prorated for Late Enrollments.

 My son is covered under my plan, but he will be involuntarily dropped from my coverage in the Spring semester because he is turning age 26.
 He is also reducing his credit hours to part-time in the Spring.
 Can he enroll in the Premier Plan in the Spring?